Nuestro Amor (RBD song): Moderatto version

 Mexican rock band Moderatto invited Anahí to record a rock cover version.
 It was released on 3 December 2021, through Universal Music as the first single from Moderatto's tribute album to RBD, which features the group's most-known hits, titled Rockea Bien Duro.

 Music video

-The music video was released on 9 February 2022, using Chroma key, showing Moderatto alongside Anahí wearing a costume that resembled those that she used to wear during tours while in RBD.
+The music video was released on 9 February 2022, using chroma key, showing Moderatto alongside Anahí, who wears a costume that resembles the ones that she used to wear during tours while in RBD.